 3 Things to Help You Start Understanding English:

-- Learn how people speak: reductions, relaxed speech: real English the way native speakers naturally speak
+- Learn how people speak: reductions/blending, relaxed speech: real English the way native speakers naturally speak

 - Learn real English expressions: colloquialisms, idioms, and slang are all difficult to understand.
 Learning common expressions will help increase your understanding.
 Don’t chicken out!

 - Learn why people say what they say: understanding how culture influences language will help you understand English in a new way!

 Just by being here and reading this, you have already started!
 Great job!

-Learning common expressions and hearing them spoken by native speakers will help you improve your English.
-As we learn about and listen to English, you will hear some words that become blended together.
+Learning common expressions and hearing them spoken by fluent speakers will help you improve your English.
+As you learn about and listen to English, you will hear some words that become blended together.
 This blending changes the way the words sound.
 This blending follows patterns.
 Learning the patterns will help improve your listening skills and understanding of spoken English.

-If you have difficulty understanding native English speakers and need subtitles to watch American dramas and sitcoms, learning about reductions will greatly increase your comprehension.
-Right now, you might be thinking, “What are reductions?”
-“Is it a discount?”
-A discount is a different kind of reduction.
-A discount is a price reduction.
-In language, a reduction is when we drop (delete) or link sounds in words to make them shorter.
-A common example can be found in the K-pop band Wanna One.
-Although the name Wanna One doesn’t actually make sense in English, we can look at the meaning of “wanna.”
+If you have difficulty understanding native English speakers and need subtitles to watch American dramas and sitcoms, learning about blended speech will greatly increase your comprehension.
+In spoken English, blending occurs when we drop (delete) or link sounds in words to make them shorter.
+A common example is wanna.

 2. Understanding Real English: Idioms and Slang